talibkateeb/Crypto-Forecast-Trader/README.md

 * First, we used prophet by Facebook to predict future pricing for Bitcoin and the selected Altcoins from most recent data.
 Then we identified correlated assets.
 * We wrote machine learning trading algorithms and ran three models to find the one that performed the best.
-* Lastly, we explored an algorithm for long and short positions that uses DMAC Trading Strategy,and short positions.
+* Lastly, we explored an algorithm for long and short positions that uses DMAC Trading Strategy.
 We backtested each trading strategy and evaluated the risk/reward metrics and then we evaluated the trade and portfolio.

 ## Machine Learning Models